Close

 3. An affinity diagram allowed us to see patterns and themes in the data without losing the individual variation.

 The affinity diagram was comprised of ~1,500 affinity notes (note: the photo only shows half of the completed affinity diagram).
-Key insights from the affinity diagram are listed below.
+Key insights from the affinity diagram are described below.

 Part of the Affinity Diagram